pollfish/android-ironsource-adapter/README.md

 <br/>

-You can view a short example on how to intergate rewarded ads below
+You can view a short example on how to intergate rewarded ads below.

 <span style="text-decoration:underline">Kotlin</span>